IBM/image-preprocessing-for-deep-learning-models/README.md

 ![](https://github.com/IBM/image-preprocessing-for-deep-learning-models/blob/master/doc/source/images/remove_bckgrnd.png)

 ## Summary
-We have discussed a few steps which are part of image preprocessing and these steps can help a great deal with regards to enhancing model accuracy.
-I will try to add a few more as and when time permits.
+We have discussed a few steps which are part of image preprocessing and these steps can help to a good extent with regards to preprocessing the images & also enhances the model accuracy.
+We have to play around with these parameters and also add new parameters if required to get the desired output.
+This is not an exhaustive list but will definitely help in getting started.

 ## Related links
-The implementation of deep learning methodology for image classification is available here.
-Please explore these steps and see how the performance improves with preprocessing the images.
+The implementation of deep learning methodology for image classification is available at the below url.
+Please explore the above mentioned steps and see how the performance improves with preprocessing the images.

 View the code, demo and more at https://github.com/IBM/create-a-predictive-system-for-image-classification-using-deep-learning-as-a-service